bitnami/charts/bitnami/ghost/README.md

 Find more information about how to deal with common errors related to Bitnami’s Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

 ## Upgrading

+### To 12.0.0

+This version standardizes the way of defining Ingress rules.
+When configuring a single hostname for the Ingress rule, set the `ingress.hostname` value.
+When defining more than one, set the `ingress.extraHosts` array.
+Apart from this case, no issues are expected to appear when upgrading.

 ### To 11.0.0